dmulholl/fleetsim/readme.md

 vehicle launched by the simulator.

-If you want to run multiple clients simultaneously you'll need to use the `--client-port <int>` option to specify a different port number for each one to listen on.
+If you want to run multiple clients simultaneously you'll need to use the `--client-port <int>` option to specify a unique port number for each one to listen on.

 Limitation &mdash; the client currently sends a single subscription request packet to the server.
 If this gets lost, the client will never receive any updates.
 It should really send subscription